rsshyam/Group-robust-preference-optimization/README.md

 1. Run supervised fine-tuning (SFT) on the dataset(s) of interest.
 2. Run robust preference learning (GRIPO) on the model from step 1, using preference data.

-The files in this repo are:
+The important files in this repo are:
 - `train.py`: the main entry point for training (either SFT/IPO/GRIPO preference-based training)
-- `trainers.py`: the trainer classes (e.g., implementing the loop of learning)
+- `src/trainers_factory.py`: calls all the trainer classes from `src/trainers`
-- `utils.py`: some convenience functions used by multiple other files
+- `src/utils.py`: common functions used by multiple methods
-- `preference_datasets.py`: dataset processing logic for both SFT and IPO/GRIPO preference-based training;
+- `src/preference_datasets.py`: dataset processing logic for both SFT and IPO/GRIPO preference-based training;

 In this codebase, we specifically use the Gemma-2b model and the configurations used are detailed in `config/model/gemma-2b.yaml`.
 To download and use the Gemma-2b model, kindly refer to https://huggingface.co/google/gemma-2b.
 It is a gated model, and hence requires access through huggingface.